elementechemlyn/pysmsp/readme.md

 Currently this package just contains a set of models for building the ITK payloads.

-Functions to wrap thatpayload in an ITK envelope and send it somewhere are not yet available
+Functions to wrap that payload in an ITK envelope and send it somewhere are not yet available

 ## Installing